Ants Game Specification

 Distances are used for the view radius, attack radius and spawn radius.
 You are given the radii squared in order to avoid floating point numbers and keep to integers.

 Distances are calculated using the Euclidean metric, which gives the straight line distance between two points.
-For two locations a and b, this can be calculated as follows:
+For two locations and , this can be calculated as follows:

-Two locations a and b are considered to be within a distance of r if distanceableqr.
+Two locations and are considered to be within a distance of if .

 Bot Output